metwoOSha/NebulaX_BE/README.md

 [Live demo](https://nebulax-snowy.vercel.app/) · [Frontend repo](https://github.com/metwoOSha/NebulaX_FE)

+Don't want to register?
+Use the test account on the live demo:
+- email: `test.acc@test.com`
+- password: `12345678`

 ## Highlights

 - **Redis pub/sub decouples HTTP from sockets.** `message.handler.ts` writes the message to Postgres, then publishes it to a `room:<id>` Redis channel instead of emitting directly. `socket/index.ts` subscribes once with `pSubscribe('room:*', ...)` and re-emits to the matching Socket.io room — this is what lets the server scale to multiple instances without sticky sessions.